-Eighteen oppositions have been filed by a third-party in the European Patent Office each challenging the validity of a European patent owned or exclusively licensed by the Company.
+Twenty-one oppositions have been filed by a third-party in the European Patent Office each challenging the validity of a European patent owned or exclusively licensed by the Company.
 The outcome of the challenges is not certain, however, if successful, they may affect the Company's ability to block competitors from utilizing some of its patented technology in Europe.
-Management of the Company does not believe that a successful challenge will have a material effect on the Company's ability to manufacture and sell its products, or otherwise have a material effect on the Company's operations.
+Management of the Company believes that a successful challenge or challenges will not have a material effect on the Company's ability to manufacture and sell its products, or otherwise have a material effect on the Company's operations.